doriclazar/peak-bot/README.md

 To test and/or contribute in the meantime, please follow the rest of this file...

 ## Getting started
-This, is written in python3, and uses sqlite3 to store it's data.
+Peak Bot is written in python3, and relies on sqlite3 to store it's data.
+It currently uses Google's Speech-to-Text Client Library for python and requires internet connection.
 Default input and settings are using .JSON format.
-It currently uses Google's Speech-to-Text Client Library for python and requires internet connection.

 ### Prerequisites
-To satisfy the current dependencies, make sure you have python3, pip3, and portaudio installed, and then use pip3 to install pyaudio, and google-cloud-api:
+To satisfy the current dependencies, make sure you have python3, pip3, portaudio, pyaudio, and google-cloud-api installed.

 #### Arch Linux